 All KnowledgeOwl subdomains can use SSL links and have the option to Force SSL (http links will redirect to https).

-However, if you have a private domain, you will need to add your site SSL certification, chain, and key to make SSL links works.
+However, if you have a private domain, you will need to generate an SSL certificate to make SSL links works.
 Learn more about setting up a private domain in our Private Domain guide.

 We recommend everyone choose Force SSL links.
-It is the default for all new knowledge bases, and most major browsers (including Google Chrome, Firefox, and Edge) began marking all HTTP websites as "not secure" in 2018.
+It is the default for all new knowledge bases, and most major browsers (including Google Chrome, Firefox, and Edge) began marking all HTTP websites as "not secure" in 2018, and we transitioned the majority of our customers to it in the winter of 2019-2020.

 To make your knowledge base public and available to anyone with the link, go to Settings > Security and choose None for Access Security.
 If your site is public, it can show up in Google and other search engines.